Parking in New York

 Lawrence Harrison worked for many years as a development aid worker.
 He researched the degree of influence culture has on human behavior.
-He worked as Adjunct Lecturer at the Fletcher School of Tufts University.
+He worked as an Adjunct Lecturer at the Fletcher School of Tufts University.

-We operate in the same research area, therefore we were interested in his new book “The Central Liberal Truth”.
+We operate in the same research area, therefore we were interested in his new book The Central Liberal Truth.
 In this book, he concludes that cultural differences are the main denominators causing certain countries to develop themselves faster than others.

 We agree with his statements, and have additional remarks on his research:

 Nowadays the following has crucial political importance: can we deliberately change cultures in order that enable development and modernization?
-Indirectly he points to the war on terrorism and changing the culture in the Middle East and that of the millions of Muslim immigrants in Europe?
+Indirectly he points to the war on terrorism and changing the culture in the Middle East and that of the millions of Muslim immigrants in Europe.

-After working together with other scientists in his research in many countries he concluded: it is not possible to change a culture from the outside, except in certain exceptional circumstances.
+After working together with other scientists in his research in many countries he concluded: that it is not possible to change a culture from the outside, except in certain exceptional circumstances.
 It can only be done through the work of people from within the culture.

-It struck Harrison that before such transformations can start, they have lasted centuries more than decades, huge investments are made in education, especially in the reading and writing of women.
+It struck Harrison that before such transformations can start, they have lasted centuries more than decades, and huge investments are made in education, especially in the reading and writing of women.

 So, we can state that:

 But how do you create individualistic and equal rights societies?
-According to Harrison that can only be done from inside the own culture, by people who acknowledge (and emotionally understand) the problems, and can take charge of transformation through reinterpretations of the country’s symbols, role models, rituals, traditions, shared norms and values.
+According to Harrison that can only be done from inside the own culture, by people who acknowledge (and emotionally understand) the problems, and can take charge of transformation through reinterpretations of the country’s symbols, role models, rituals, traditions, shared norms, and values.

 It will take a long time (e.g. centuries) to change.
 Is there anything that can be done from outside the culture that will accelerate the transformation to an individualistic and equal rights society?
 Maybe large numbers of immigrants blend with the actual society?
 Maybe coupes d’etats through people with the right cultural profile?
-Direct development aid (economical and educational) to the poorest under the direct control of the aid without imposing the ways of working of the aid suppliers?
+Direct development aid (economic and educational) to the poorest under the direct control of the aid without imposing the ways of working of the aid suppliers.

 Culture Matters